Jackie Davis (writer)

 Davis was born in 1963 in New Plymouth, New Zealand and grew up in Taranaki.
 She worked as a registered nurse until 2001, when she became a professional writer.

 Davis graduated with an MA in creative writing from the International Institute of Modern Letters at Victoria University of Wellington, studying under Bill Manhire.

-In 2002 Davis published her first novel, Breath, and her second, Swim, in 2003.
+In 2002 Davis published her first novel, Breathe, and her second, Swim, in 2003.
 She was included in Graeme Lay's The New Zealand Book of the Beach 2 and has been published in literary journals including the New Zealand Listener, Takahe, Metro and the Australian School Magazine.
 Davis is also a playwright, including writing and directing Whether I Fall and A Time Like This (first performed at Gisborne Unity Theatre in 2017).

 Davis has won the 2000 Lilian Ida Smith Award and the 2005–2006 NZSA Foxton Fellowship (now Peter & Dianne Beatson Fellowship).
 In 2003 she received a grant from Creative New Zealand to complete her third novel.